 We spent a quiet Sunday on the hotel terrace in the sun and shade after walking to a nearby small bar for breakfast.

-Our room price is very reasonable compared to any large city luxury hotel, which have no problem with.
+Our room price is very reasonable compared to any large city luxury hotel.
 But we thought 25€ each for a Hilton buffet breakfast was excessive.
 The other meals, bar prices and other costs were equally too high, such as 5€ for a half-liter bottle of water.
 So we decided to get our meals and snacks, etc. off-site and the walking was good to help make the transition from Pilgrim to Tourist to Civilian.

 Lunch, dinner and chill time occupied the afternoon and evening.